dapr/components-contrib/nameresolution/structuredformat/README.md

 # Structured Format Name Resolution

-The Structured Format name resolver provides a flexible way to define services and their instances in a structured format via JSON or YAML configuration files, suitable for scenarios where explicit declaration of service topology is required.
+The **Structured Format** name resolver enables you to explicitly define service instances using structured configuration in **JSON or YAML**, either as inline strings or external files.
+It is designed for scenarios where service topology is **static and known in advance**, such as:

+- Local development and testing
+- Integration or end-to-end test environments
+- Edge deployments

 ## Configuration Format

-To use the Structured Format name resolver, create a configuration in your Dapr environment:
+To enable the resolver, configure it in your Dapr `Configuration` resource:

 ```yaml
 apiVersion: dapr.io/v1alpha1